wiflab/rebrandly-api-client/README.md

 ## Tests

-Uunit tests are available in the `tests` folder.
+Unit tests are available in the `tests` folder.
 Run via phpunit:

 `vendor\bin\phpunit`